garrandall/popular-music-data/tracks/wordplay-jason-mraz.md

 (Ha La La La Love)
 The wonderful thing it does
 Because, because
-I am the wizard of ooh's and ah's and fa-la-la's
+I am the wizard of oh's and ah's and fa-la-la's
 Yeah the Mister A to Z
 They say I'm all about the wordplay